avidesai/Post-Date-Feedback-Intelligence-System/docs/algorithms.md

 - If stated > revealed: "You rate X as very important but your feedback suggests it matters less than you think"
 - If revealed > stated: "You only rated X as moderately important, but it actually shows up as a strong driver of your satisfaction"

-The insights are the most product-valuable output.
-Imagine a dating app telling you "hey, you keep saying you want deep conversations, but your happiest dates were actually the ones with the most chemistry."
+These insights are the most product-valuable output.
+Imagine a dating app telling you "hey, you keep saying you want deep conversations, but your happiest dates were the ones with the most chemistry."
 That kind of self-knowledge is genuinely useful.